cloudwego/cloudwego.github.io/content/en/blog/news/Harnessing_the_Power_of_Rust_for_Cloud_Development_with_Volo/index.md

 If you don’t have the Rust development environment set up, please follow [Install Rust](https://www.rust-lang.org/tools/install) to download Rustup and install Rust.
 Volo supports Linux, macOS, and Windows systems by default.

 #### Install the CLI tool
 Volo provides CLI tools of the same name for initializing projects, managing IDLs, and more.
-To install Volo tool, you need to switch to nightly channel and run the following command: `rustup default nightly cargo install volo-cli`.
+To install Volo tool, run the following command: `cargo install volo-cli`.

 Then run: `volo help`